 I’m surprised that I’ve had so much to say about reusable bags lately.
 Really, it seems like I should just be able to say, "Reusable bags are good.
 Use them," but it turns out there’s a bit more to the story.

-When I read all the comments on my post, How important is a nickel?, there were two that surprised me.
-I wasn’t surprised by people that had reasons — valid or not — for not using them.
-I’ve heard those reasons before.
-The comments that surprised me came from supermarket checkers.
+When I read all the comments on my post, How important is a nickel?, there were two that surprised me, and they both came from supermarket checkers.

 GoFaster58 had this to say:

 As a bagger for a large grocery store in Texas, all of the reuseable bags are the pits.
 They are hard to bag, they take longer to bag leading to longer lines and longer times at the checkout.
 People hand or throw them at the bagger.
 They're all wadded up inside one bag.
 They come in so many sizes it's difficult to use them.
 I've found them with dead bugs, live ants, used condoms, trash and even lost credit cards in them.
 If people only had respect for those of us who have to put up with their nastiness, it would help.
 The industry needs to use only one size and one type of bag.
 Bags the same size as paper bags and that fold out square like a paper bag would be preferred.
 People think they're doing the world a favor with their recyclable bags but they sure don't do me any favors.